ConnorDeMeyer/Glassify/README.md

 ## Requisites
 C++ 20

+In case you're using a static library: add the `/WHOLEARCHIVE`/`--whole-archive` linker flag for MSVC/GCC.
+This makes sure that every object of the library is included in the build.
+Sometimes entire source files will get excluded because the reflection system makes the linker unable to tell which object files are accessed during runtime.
+In case you get LNK2005 errors, consider using the `/FORCE:MULTIPLE`/`--allow-multiple-definition` linker flag.

 ## Installation
 Simply include the `include` folder into your project.
 `#include "glassify.h"` should be used at the top of any file that wishes to use the reflection system.